stained glass version of the Chinese symbol for Luck is currently for

 Every inside point required cutting two pieces of lead at 45-degree

-While I don't usually build my artworks on a full sized pattern of the
+Although I don't usually build my artworks on a full size pattern of

-this one.
-Building it on top of the drawn circular lines ensures that everything
+lines.
+Building it on top of these circular lines ensures that

 is another view of the lead construction phase.
 After this is